- Caulk gun

 Install the window and wall finishes

 Bevel the ledge under the window with mortar so it will shed water.
 Use a straightedge as a guide because your saw cut won’t be perfectly straight.
 Wet the ledge, add the mortar and shape the bevel with a small finishing trowel.
 Installing the basement window (Photos 15 –17) will go quickly compared with the prep work.
 Most manufacturers include complete installation instructions with every window.
 Read through them to check for variations from our procedure.
 The trim work will vary according to the style of your home.
 The exterior finish could pose some problems because most foundation walls are coated with rubbery tar below the soil level.
 We chose to cover the entire exposed foundation around the window and inside the well with metal lath and stucco.
 If you have lap siding, you may choose to apply furring strips to the concrete and carry the lap siding down into the well area.
 On the interior, we trimmed the window with tile rather than the more traditional wood sill and casing; however, wood trim also will work well.

 Egress Window Choices

-Casement windows (windows that are hinged on one side and crank open) and side-to-side sliding windows are the best choices for egress windows.
+Casement windows (windows that are hinged on one side and crank open) and side-to-side sliding windows are the best choices for egress basement windows.
 Double-hung windows (windows that slide up and down) don’t work well because they have to be almost 5 ft. tall in order to meet the minimum openable area requirements—more digging and a deeper well.
 Here are some other tips to know about choosing egress window sizes.

 Sliding windows don’t have to be as tall as a double-hung, but they do need to be wide.
 It takes a 48 x 48-in. sliding window to meet the minimum egress requirements.

 Casement windows are usually ideal because the entire window swings open.
 That means you can install a smaller casement window than other types.
 A 29-in. wide by 47-in. wide (outside frame dimensions) window will meet the requirements, and you can go even smaller if the window is equipped with special egress hinges.
 Modern casement windows with a single lock are also the easiest for a child to open.
-Check window sizes in manufacturers’ catalogs at any home center or window and door store.
+Check window sizes in manufacturers’ catalogs at any home center or window and door store for basement casement windows.